1. Main points

 If a death certificate mentions COVID-19, it will not always be the main cause of death but may be a contributory factor.

 The number of weeks in the year will affect how many days the data cover in the year.
 Leap years require a 53rd week to be added to the end of the calendar year.
 The last leap year was in 2020.
 It is more appropriate to compare 2020 figures with the average for Week 52 than with a single year from five years previously.
-Read more on the data coverage for the weekly deaths bulletin in our Coronavirus and mortality in England and Wales methodology (Section 1).
+Read more on the data coverage for the weekly deaths bulletin in Section 1 of our Coronavirus and mortality in England and Wales methodology.

 We have developed a statistical model to estimate the number of deaths likely to have occurred in each week based on the previous pattern of registration delays, including the effects of bank holidays.
 Read more in our Predicting total weekly death occurrences in England and Wales methodology.
 Results are shown in sheet 11 of our Deaths registered weekly in England and Wales, provisional dataset.